-As far as priorities go I would put a Farady Cage or EMP-proofing your electronics way down the list.
+As far as priorities go I would put EMP-proofing your electronics way, way down the list.
 I would say look into it after; a year’s worth of food, water, and garden seed.
-And then after, complete medical supplies, weapons, and 1000’s of rounds of ammo.
-Then put in water filtration and purification capability, a of good tents, clothing, and quality tactical gear.
+And then after, considerable medical supplies, weapons, and 1000’s of rounds of ammo.
+Then put in water filtration and purification capability, a good tents, clothing, and quality tactical gear.
 Then…and only then, would I consider worrying about protecting my gear from an EMP.

 This has been a really long article on EMPs, but I thought it prudent to go through it in detail.
 But, by now you also have a pretty good idea of what you need to be doing about it.

 Now…just go do it! “whatever “it” may be.